learn-co-curriculum/phase-5-portfolio-project/README.md

 ## Project Requirements

 The listed requirements below are guidelines that should help you to determine what the complexity of your project should be.
-They are not hard and fast rules, and final project approval is up to your leads and TCFs, who will be acting as project managers.
+They are not hard and fast rules, and final project approval is up to your leads and SECs, who will be acting as project managers.

 ### Backend